Here you can edit the background of the section

 Among the many benefits is the special impact on the parents.
 For the first time, many of them have experienced the joy of sitting in an audience and watching their children perform and succeed in ways they never thought possible.

-This Is our Seventh year partnering with No More Sidelines on this project!
+This Is our Eighth year partnering with No More Sidelines on this project!

 Past Penguin Project Productions